PHT-Medic/documentation/docs/cord_demo/cord_demo.md

 By using the demo account, we automatically accept and execute your analysis over three stations providing secure access to synthetic
 CORD demo data in FHIR.

-Demo credentials for [PHT demo](https://demo.personalhealthtrain.de) username `demo_user` and password `cord_pht_demo`.
+Demo credentials for [PHT demo](https://demo.personalhealthtrain.de): username `demo_user` and password `cord_pht_demo`.
 With this user you can use all functionalities and take a look at our admin area.
 Don't worry and play around, you cannot break something and the system resets itself.

 ## Running CORD demo trains
 We suggest to you to follow these steps:

-1. Download and install our offline tool.
+1. Download and install our Offline Tool.
 2. Load the private keys.
-3. Train submission
+3. Train submission:
     1. Define your FHIR query to be executed (see section below).
     2. Define your analysis (see section below).
     3. Submit your code (see section below).
 4. Run the train.
 5. Decrypt results.

 ### Step 1 - Preliminaries
-1. Download and install the offline tool from our [releases page](https://github.com/PHT-Medic/offline-tool/releases).
+1. Download and install the Offline Tool from our [releases page](https://github.com/PHT-Medic/offline-tool/releases).
 2. The demo user has predefined [keys](https://github.com/PHT-Medic/cord-pht-demo/tree/master/cord-demo-keys).
 Please download those.
-3. Login our [PHT demo page](https://demo.personalhealthtrain.de) with username `demo_user` and password `cord_pht_demo`.
+3. Login to our [PHT demo page](https://demo.personalhealthtrain.de) with username `demo_user` and password `cord_pht_demo`.

 ### Step 2 - Offline Tool and key loading
- Get familiar with its functionalities additional infos can be found in the [offline tool documentation](../user_guide/offline_tool.md).
+ Get familiar with its functionalities.
+Additional information can be found in the [offline tool documentation](../user_guide/offline_tool.md).

 You need to download and use the [keys](https://github.com/PHT-Medic/cord-pht-demo/tree/master/cord-demo-keys) in order to decrypt the analysis results.
-Go to the `Security` Section of the tool and load the previous downloaded `demo-start123_sk.pem` private key.
+Go to the `Security` section of the tool and load the previous downloaded `demo-start123_sk.pem` private key.
-You need to enter the password of the private `start123`.
-Now you can continue with train submission - you will need to sign with your private key your submitted code and query.
+You need to enter the password of the private key: `start123`.
+Now you can continue with the train submission - you will need to sign your submitted code and query with your private key.

 ### Step 3 - Train submission
 For this CORD PHT demo we recommend using or customizing an example train.
 Please clone this [repository](https://github.com/PHT-Medic/cord-pht-demo) if you want to